ebidtech/config-loader/README.md

 ## Usage ##

-You can read about [Symfony 2 config component](http://symfony.com/doc/2.3/components/config/introduction.html).
+You should read about [Symfony 2 config component](http://symfony.com/doc/2.3/components/config/introduction.html).

 Example of simple use:
 ```php